ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 - Target Regions info:
     - file extension: .nc
     - file content:
+        -(1) a symmetric geometry around the centre of the EC (bounded by the outer radius of the system)
+        -(2) the footprints of the associated WCB inflow, ascent, and outflow stages -(3) a square root spiral system's centred and adjusted for MSLP drop
 - Moisture Uptake:
     - file extension: .nc
     - file content:
-For selecting the target regions where precipitation associated with ECs occur, we consider three different spatial patterns.
-Thus, we select (1) a symmetric geometry around the centre of the EC (bounded by the outer radius of the system), (2) the footprints of the associated WCB inflow, ascent, and outflow stages, and (3) a square root spiral system's centred and adjusted for MSLP drop.